 - Production produces fewer greenhouse gases

 Aluminium accessories are typically lighter than their steel counterparts by 40%.
-For instance, a truck bed made out of steel can weigh around 2,000 pounds.
-In contrast, an aluminium truck bed of the same strength can be 800 pounds lighter.
-The difference can be useful for increasing your truck’s payload capacity.
-When you increase your payload, you also save on operation costs.
-It means that there would be fewer trips to deliver products.
-The same fleet can deliver products on time with fewer labour hours.
+For instance, a truck bed made out of steel can weigh around 2,000 pounds, but in contrast, an aluminium truck bed of the same strength can be 800 pounds lighter.
+The difference can be useful for increasing your truck’s payload capacity, as when you increase your payload, you also save on operation costs.
+This means that there would be fewer trips needed to deliver products, allowing the same fleet to deliver products on time with fewer labour hours.

-It is important to note that steel alloys have significant amounts of iron, making it more vulnerable to corrosion.
-Typically, steel accessory manufacturers use different galvanizing techniques to protect their products.
-They often coat the material with a galvanic layer of zinc.
-While it is true that zinc does not rust, the steel accessory’s protection only lasts until the galvanic layer is compromised.
+It’s important to note that steel alloys have significant amounts of iron, making it more vulnerable to corrosion.
+Typically, steel accessory manufacturers use different galvanizing techniques to protect their products, such as coating the material with a galvanic layer of zinc.
+While it’s true that zinc does not rust, the steel accessory’s protection only lasts until the galvanic layer is compromised.

-There are some manufacturers who protect their steel products using paint.
-However, it is worth mentioning that truck accessories are always exposed to abuse.
-Trucks are used for carrying cargo and they constantly battle the harsh weather conditions of Australia.
-As such, it would only a matter of time before the protective layers wear out.
-By then, the steel will once again be vulnerable to rusting.
+There are some manufacturers who protect their steel products using paint, however truck accessories are always exposed to abuse.
+Trucks are used for carrying cargo and are constantly battling the harsh weather conditions of Australia, therefore it would only be a matter of time before the protective layers wear out and by then, the steel will once again be vulnerable to rusting.

-You also have to know that galvannealing and galvanizing are expensive processes, which can add up to the cost of manufacturing the steel truck accessory.
+You should also know that galvanizing is quite an expensive process, which can add up to the cost of manufacturing steel truck accessories.
 On the other hand, since aluminium has anti-corrosive qualities, it can be installed as is.
-It will be durable and strong enough to withstand the harsh Australian conditions.
-Needless to say, it will last longer than steel.
+It will be durable and strong enough to withstand the harsh Australian conditions, and of course will last longer than steel.

 In general, aluminium truck accessories require less maintenance.
-The most significant problem you have to deal with is lubricating the latches and hinges.
-Apart from that, you wouldn’t have to regularly coat the material.
-In contrast, steel accessories need more maintenance so you can prevent it from rusting.
-You would have to inspect them regularly and check for exposed steel.
-It is important to touch up scratches on the paint and galvanic layer.
-It goes without saying that this can be tedious and time-consuming.
+The most significant problem you have to deal with is lubricating the latches and hinges, but apart from that, you wouldn’t have to regularly coat the material.
+In contrast, steel accessories need more maintenance to prevent it from rusting, and require frequent inspection to check for exposed steel, and for touch ups on the galvanic layer and paint scratches.
+Obviously, these practices can prove to be very tedious and time consuming.

-You also have to know that it can be more expensive to repair galvanised steel accessories.
-This is because the galvanic layer must be removed before you can weld the steel.
-When you attach screws and rivets, you can also damage the galvanic layer.
+You should also know that it can be more expensive to repair galvanised steel accessories.
+This is because the galvanic layer must be removed before you can weld the steel, as when you attach screws and rivets, you could risk damaging the galvanic layer.
 After the repairs, it would be imperative to properly finish the areas in question with a galvanic layer.
 More labour hours go into removing and reapplying the galvanic layer during the repair process.